pnp/powershell/pages/articles/azurefunctions.md

 In the example above we are retrieving the username and password from the settings as environment variables.
 We then create a new credentials object which we pass in to the `Connect-PnPOnline` cmdlet.
 After connecting to SharePoint we output the title of the web through the function.

 Notice that we run the script in a separate thread/job.
 We do this because of possible conflicts between assemblies of already loaded PowerShell modules and PnP PowerShell (for instance, the Az cmdlets that get loaded by default use some of the same assemblies as PnP PowerShell but in different versions which can cause conflicts).
 By running the script in a separate thread we will not have these conflicts.
+If PnP PowerShell is the only module currently being used and loaded in your Azure Function you don't need the Start-ThreadJob construct and you can simply write the script as usual.